Careers at The SEED Foundation

 We are currently seeking qualified candidates for the positions listed below.

 Please click on the job title to learn more and apply.

 The SEED Foundation seeks an entry-level College Success Advisor (CSA) to serve on the front line of our critical college success support.
 S/he will be a vital resource for students as they transition from SEED through college.
-Advisors are responsible for building deep relationships with graduates; this is core to CTS’s—and SEED’s—success.
-Advisors act as our graduates’ advocates, mentors, experts, and cheerleaders as they assist students with the academic, financial aid, and personal challenges associated with college enrollment and success.
-Although this is an entry-level position, an advisor is expected to have experience working with underrepresented students and an understanding of the college financial aid process and the organizational structure of higher education institutions.
-This position reports to the College Success Manager.
+Advisors are responsible for building deep relationships with graduates and acting as our graduates’ advocates, mentors, experts, and cheerleaders as they assist students with the academic, financial aid, and personal challenges associated with college enrollment and success.
+An advisor is expected to have experience working with underrepresented students and an understanding of the college financial aid process and the organizational structure of higher education institutions.

 The SEED Foundation is committed to the letter and spirit of equality.
 It does not discriminate on the basis of race, color, religion, gender, sexual orientation, or national and ethnic origin in hiring and employment, nor in the administration of its educational policies, admissions policies, scholarship and other programs.